Lochex/todoservice/README.md

    - The database is restricted by firewall rules (or service endpoints) to allow only traffic from the trusted AKS node subnet.

 5. **Monitoring & Visualization:**
-   - Grafana dashboards, accessible through the otel-lgtm service (typically on port 3000), display the telemetry data.
+   - Grafana dashboards, accessible through the otel-collector service (typically on port 3000), display the telemetry data.
    - Dashboards show metrics such as error rates and latency, providing insight into application performance.

 ## Running Locally & in Production